-In the RRTP and currently, Dr. Gray is working with Roger Nicoll, MD, as a research fellow on a project that seeks to determine how proteins encoded by schizophrenia susceptibility genes regulate glutamate receptor expression, function, and regulation.
-The primary methodological approach will be electrophysiology of acute slices of mouse hippocampi, specifically field recording and whole patch clamping of CA1 hippocampal synapses.
+In the RRTP and currently, Dr. Gray is working with Roger Nicoll, MD as a research fellow on a project that seeks to determine how proteins encoded by schizophrenia susceptibility genes regulate glutamate receptor expression, function, and regulation.
+The primary methodological approach is targeted genetic manipulation of single neurons in the mouse hippocampus and dual whole-cell patch clamp electrophysiology of CA1 hippocampal synapses.

-Dr. Gray has eight original publications (three as first-author), seven review articles, and four book chapters.
-Two of his recent articles include a featured review in Molecular Psychiatry on the future of drug discovery and schizophrenia and a review on molecular targets for treating the cognitive dysfunction in schizophrenia, which was published in Schizophrenia Bulletin.
+Dr. Gray has thirteen original publications (seven as first-author), nine review articles, and four book chapters.
+Two of his recent reviews include a featured review in Molecular Psychiatry on the future of drug discovery and schizophrenia and a review on molecular targets for treating the cognitive dysfunction in schizophrenia, which was published in Schizophrenia Bulletin.

 Dr. Gray’s publications: https://sites.google.com/site/johnalangraymdphd/